 Te Whare Rangahau Māori o Hemi Henare | Our Centre

-Ko te Kuini o Ingarani ka whakarite ka wakaae ki nga hapu ki nga rangatira ki nga tangata katoa te tino rangatiratanga o o ratou whenua o ratou kainga me o ratou taonga katoa.
+Ko te Kuini o Ingarani ka wakarite ka wakaae ki nga Rangatira ki nga hapu - ki nga tangata katoa o Nu Tirani te tino rangatiratanga o o ratou wenua o ratou kainga me o ratou taonga katoa.

 In supporting the University’s commitment to the Treaty of Waitangi, the James Henare Māori Research Centre conducts its research having particular regard for the foregoing guarantee in Article 2 of the Treaty.